 - Select the site at the top of your Configuration Manager hierarchy.
 Click Software Update Point and open Software Update Point Component Properties.

-- Click the WSUS Maintenance tab and enable WSUS clean up options (select all 3 options).
+- Click the WSUS Maintenance tab and enable the WSUS clean up options (select all 3 options).

 There are currently three WSUS maintenance tasks available in ConfigMgr.
 You just need to enable them and Configuration Manager handles the cleanup after each synchronization.